iamgaru/gspotify/README.md

 - The application uses client credentials flow for authentication, so it can only access public data.
 - The Spotify API has rate limits, so excessive usage may result in temporary blocks.
 - You need to obtain your own Spotify API credentials from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+- Music playback requires an active Spotify device (such as the Spotify desktop app or web player).